Age of Information in Random Access Channels

 In particular, we develop a threshold policy that can be implemented in a decentralized manner at the transmitters and in which packets that offer large age-gains are transmitted and those that offer small age-gains are disregarded.
-Using the proposed stationary thinning method, we prove asymptotically ($M\to\infty$) that for any $\theta$ that is not too small $\left(\theta=\frac{1}{o(M)}\right)$, the normalized age is approximately $\frac{e}{2}$ and twice better than that of the slotted ALOHA.
-Furthermore, numerical results show that as $\theta$ approaches $1$, the normalized age approaches $1$ using the proposed adaptive thinning method that adaptively optimizes the threshold in each time slot. \item Finally, we demonstrate how our proposed thinning mechanism is useful for other random access technologies (e.g. CSMA).
-In particular, we prove that given a technology that can achieve the throughput $C$, age-based thinning methods attain the normalized age of $\frac{1}{2C}$.
-Using CSMA, we approach optimality in the limit of large $M$.
-Moreover, our age measure in this paper is the normalized average age of information (NAAoI) which is normalized by the number of users $M$. \end{itemize}
+In Algorithm~\ref{alg: Updated Threshold-slotted ALOHA} we propose an adaptive threshold in which the threshold is updated and improved based on the channel feedback.
+Algorithm~\ref{alg: Limit Threshold-slotted ALOHA} proposes a stationary threshold, in which the threshold is predetermined and thus saves computation costs.
+Using Algorithm~\ref{alg: Limit Threshold-slotted ALOHA}, i.e., the stationary thinning method, we prove asymptotically ($M\to\infty$) that for any $\theta$ that is not too small $\left(\theta=\frac{1}{o(M)}\right)$, the normalized age is approximate $\frac{e}{2}$ and twice better than that the minimum age that (stabilized) slotted ALOHA can attain.
+Furthermore, numerical results show that as $\theta$ approaches $1$, the normalized age approaches $1$ using Algorithm~\ref{alg: Updated Threshold-slotted ALOHA} (the adaptive thinning method) that adaptively optimizes the threshold in each time slot.
+Interestingly, we observe that the adaptive thinning algorithm attains a smaller age while increasing the throughput beyond what slotted ALOHA can achieve. \item Finally, we generalize our stationary thinning mechanism (Algorithm~\ref{alg: Limit Threshold-slotted ALOHA}), and demonstrate that the idea behind Algorithm~\ref{alg: Limit Threshold-slotted ALOHA} is useful for other random access technologies (e.g. CSMA), see Algorithm~\ref{alg: General Threshold-slotted ALOHA}.
+In particular, we prove that given a technology that can achieve the throughput $C$ (without coding), Algorithm~\ref{alg: General Threshold-slotted ALOHA} can attain the normalized age of $\frac{1}{2C}$.
+Numerical results show that it approaches order-optimality in the limit of large $M$. \end{itemize}